akka/alpakka/docs/src/main/paradox/aws-event-bridge.md

 : @@snip [snip](/aws-event-bridge/src/test/java/docs/javadsl/EventBridgePublisherTest.java) { #run-events-request }

 You can also build flow stages which publish messages to Event Bus and then forward
-@scaladoc[PutEventsResponse](software.amazon.awssdk.services.eventbridge.model.PutEventsResponse) further down the stream.
+@javadoc[PutEventsResponse](software.amazon.awssdk.services.eventbridge.model.PutEventsResponse) further down the stream.

 Flow for `PutEventEntry`.